Returns

 Retailers we work with use Shopify as their eCommerce platform, NetSuite as their ERP system, Loop as their RMS, and HotWax Commerce as their OMS.
 This returns management workflow involves downloading returns data, creating Return Merchandise Authorizations (RMAs), processing Item Receipt records, and creating Customer Refunds.

-Once the RMA data is transformed, a job in HotWax Commerce Integration Platform places the file at a designated SFTP location.
-This enables NetSuite to access and process the data for creating RMAs for downstream processing.
+A job in HotWax Commerce Integration Platform captures in progress returns from HotWax Commerce OMS or another online returns platform, like Loop, and places them at a designated SFTP location.
+This enables NetSuite to access and process the data for creating RMAs for further processing.

 SFTP Locations